Which European Airlines Allow Dogs in the Cabin in 2023?

 Pets Allowed in the Cabin?
 Yes

-A new Spanish long-haul airline, World2Fly plans to fly to destinations mainly in the Caribbean and United States.
+A relatively new Spanish long-haul airline, World2Fly flies to destinations in the Caribbean and Mexico.
 Pets are permitted to fly in the cabin and the hold on World2Fly flights.

 Click here for more details.